-Adding a new small group
+Adding small groups

 In this article

-Adding a small group
+Adding small groups

 Custom group meeting details

 Many of ChurchSuite's reports include the option to filter by the group Meets on day of the week.
 The Various Days filter option should be used to match groups that have custom meeting details.